OMG - What do I wear for Family Photos? (The Fall Edition)

 Here are a few rules of thumb that tend to help create great family outfits:

 • Layer, layer, layer.
 Stylize your outfit by layering on statement necklaces or scarves.
 Give your hubby a blazer to wear or put a collared shirt under his sweater.
-Use vests and tights and boots.
-Basically put on more clothes then you probably would have if you just put on this outfit to go to dinner.
+Use belts and vests and tights and boots.
+Don’t forget about hats and headbands!
+Basically, put on more clothes than you probably would have if you just put on this outfit to go to dinner.

 • Jewel tones flatter almost every skin tone.
-I tend not to favor pastels or neon colors.
 Basics like white, ivory, cream, grey and black are always a safe bet!
+Neon tones are a harsh color for almost everyone.

 • Don’t be afraid of texture.
 Have fun with chunky knit sweaters, furry vests, leather or suede detailing, silky blouses, etc. Texture in clothes is another great way to give visual interest.